MPI-BGC-Functional-Biogeography/rtry/README.md

 # Overview

-`rtry` is an R package to support the application of plant trait data providing easily applicable functions for the basic steps of data preprocessing, e.g. data import, data exploration, selection of columns and rows, filtering trait data according to different attributes, long- to wide-table transformation, data export, and geocoding.
+`rtry` is an R package to support the application of plant trait data providing easily applicable functions for the basic steps of data preprocessing, e.g. data import, data exploration, selection of columns and rows, excluding trait data according to different attributes, long- to wide-table transformation, data export, and geocoding.
 The `rtry` package is designed to support the preprocessing of data released from the TRY Plant Trait Database (https://www.try-db.org), but is also applicable for other trait data.

 <br>